MedinaZabergja/MedinaZabergja/README.md

 - 👋 Hi, I’m Medina
 - 👀 I’m interested in art, deisgn, and making appealing and useful projects
-- 🌱 I’m currently learning HTML/CSS/JS
+- 🌱 I’m currently learning HTML/CSS/JS, Python, React
 - 💞️ I’m looking to collaborate on fun projects
 - 📫 How to reach me zabergjam@gmail.com
+- (I'm still learning)

 <!---
 MedinaZabergja/MedinaZabergja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.